Ankita-0/Router_based_webComponent/README.md

 # Localization

-The content is localized and can be translate to 3 languages( english, french, german)<br>
+The content is localized and it can be translated to 3 languages( english, french, german)<br>